mubranch/ArchiveOrgSite/README.md

 ## Support and Feedback:

 We value your experience with ArchiveOrg.
-If you encounter any issues, have suggestions, or simply want to share your thoughts, our support team is here to help.
-Reach out to us at [support@archiveorg.com](mailto:support@archiveorg.com), and we'll be happy to assist you.
+If you encounter any issues, have suggestions, or simply want to share your thoughts.
+Reach out by [Submitting an issue](https://github.com/mubranch/ArchiveOrgSite/issues/new)), and I'll be happy to assist you.

-Thank you for choosing ArchiveOrg.
-Embrace the past, discover the present, and shape the future with knowledge at your fingertips.
-Happy exploring!